heli-fr/heli-fr/README.md

 Thank you for taking the time to explore my profile; I appreciate it.

 ## 🔹I take part in:
-- Discord Community Architecture ; Management & Moderation
+- Discord Community Architecture ; Management & Moderation [On Hiatus]
-- Tinkering with Discord Bots, and Mastering them
+- Tinkering with Discord Bots, and Mastering them [On Halt]
 - Coding with popular languages like Python, HTML and CSS
 - Content Writing (Documentations etc.)
 - Minecraft Texture Pack Creation (Fixing 3D Model Textures & Creation of Mashup Packs)